rayhanadev/ArchiveIt/README.md

 # ArchiveIt!
-An simple archiving tool for a Replit User.
+A simple archiving tool for a Replit User.
 Creates a single folder containing all public Repls of a user.

 ## How to use?
 It's pretty simple! you can visit [this](https://replit.com/@RayhanADev/ArchiveIt) Repl, create a fork, and change your `.replit` file as shown: